escolta15/BMSGenerator/README.md

-# BMSGenerator
+# BMSGenerator v1.0.1

 This repository contains the generator for the master's thesis **'Optimization in the Automatic Generation of a Building Management System through a Line of Touchscreens'**.

 The generator helps manage **variability** and **scalability** through DSLs for Angular projects and touchscreens.

-When the generator is executed, a project is created that contains a *Host* application and *Remote* applications, which are the touchscreens.
+When the generator is executed, a project is created that contains a _Host_ application and _Remote_ applications, which are the touchscreens.
 This architecture is called **Native Federation**.

 ## Table of Contents